 There are many fine reputable skilled people who are jewelry appraisers, but appraisals are one of the jewelry industry’s many dirty secrets.
 Many of the appraisers are gemologists, not jewelers.
 They usually have a diamond master set and are fair at grading diamonds, but will often look up the price of the diamond on the Rapaport Sheet.

-It is in your best interest to trust a GIA or EGL USA grading report, and to be careful of other appraisers and the insurance you buy for that piece of jewelry.
+It is in your best interest to trust a GIA or EGL USA or AGS Diamond grading report, and to be careful of other appraisers and the insurance you buy for that piece of jewelry.

 10. ALMOST ALL COLORED GEMSTONES ARE TREATED